sruthymanohar/Ansible-role-lamp-wordpress/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ## Description:
 Here is a simple documentation for wordpress site provision through ansible-role.
 Here I have written  this role for centos and amazon linux.
-Furthermore, the ansible role is  with complete packages of the lamp stack.
+Ansible roles allow you to develop reusable automation components by grouping and encapsulating related automation artifacts, like configuration files, templates, tasks, and handlers.
+Here the ansible role is  with complete packages of the lamp stack.

 ## Features: